FZJ-JSC/LLview/docs/docs/releases/index.md

 # LLview Internal Releases

+A simplified package of LLview is also available Open Source on GitHub.
+[See more](public.md)

+### 2.2.2 (January 15, 2024)

+<h4> Added </h4>

+- Added new queue on JuRepTool
+- Possibility to use more than one helper function via `data_pre` (from right to left)
+- Core pattern usage (Support only)
+- Added info button on the top right when a page has a 'description' attribute (JURI)

+<h4> Changed </h4>

+- Changed images on Web Portal to svg
+- Improve footer resize (JURI)
+- Implemented suggestions from Lighthouse for better accessibility (JURI)
+- Colorscales improved, and changed default to RdYlGr (JURI)

 ### 2.2.0 (November 13, 2023)

-A simplified package of this version was also released Open Source on GitHub.
-[See more](public.md)

 <h4> Added </h4>